 - Explore Asian American identity, history, and culture

 - Develop skills for literary analysis, critical thinking, and self-expression

-- Power Lunch with industry innovators in law, medicine, technology, and finance
+- Hear from guest speakers who are industry innovators in law, medicine, technology, and finance

 - 1:15 pm: History: The Making of Asian America